InnocentWalls/astro-paper/src/content/blog/adding-new-post.md

   theme.
 ---

-Here are some rules/recommendations, tips & ticks for creating new posts in AstroPaper blog theme.
+Here are sおうome rules/recommendations, tips & ticks for creating new posts in AstroPaper blog theme.

 ## Table of contents